ajaykumar-hackwarts/Mobile-Application-Security/Encoding & Encryption.md

 ## Types of Encryption :

 **Symmetric Encryption** :  Uses same key for encrypting and decrypting the data.
 Faster and commonly used for large amount of data.
-Example : AES(Advanced Encryption Standards)

-1. AES (Advanced Encryption Standard) :
+1. AES (Advanced Encryption Standard) : Modern & Very secure encryption.
+Uses IV(Initializing Vector) for mode like cbc, cfb, ofb, ctr and ebc doesn't need IV and a key to encrypt
+2. DES (Data Encryption Standard) : Older encryption standard
+3. 3DES(Triple DES) : Encrypts 3 times using DES make it stronger.
+4. Blowfish & Twofish

 **Asymmetric Encryption** : Uses two different key for encrypting and decrypting the data.
 Public key to encrypt and private key to decrypt.
 Slower but more secure.
 Example : RSA(Rivest–Shamir–Adleman).

+1.